MaheshTK/MaheshTK.github.io/_posts/2016-08-25-using-xpdf-tools.markdown

 The 'Info' dictionary contains the following values:

-title
-subject
-keywords
-author
-creator
-producer
-creation date
+    title    subject    keywords    author    creator    producer    creation date    modification_date
-modification date

 In addition, the following information is printed:

-tagged (yes/no)
-form (AcroForm / XFA / none)
+    tagged (yes/no)	form (AcroForm / XFA / none)    page count    encrypted flag (yes/no)
-page count
-encrypted flag (yes/no)
-print and copy permissions (if encrypted) page size and rotation file size linearized (yes/no)
+    print and copy permissions (if encrypted)    page size and rotation    file size linearized (yes/no)    PDF version    metadata (only if requested)
-PDF version
-metadata (only if requested)

 ## pdftotext

 Pdftotext converts Portable Document Format (PDF) files to plain text.
 Pdftotext reads the PDF file, PDF-file, and writes a text  file,  text-file.
 If  text-file  is not specified, pdftotext converts file.pdf to file.txt.
 If text-file is '-', the text is sent to stdout.

+`pdftotext -f 10 -l 18 one.pdf`

+`pdftotext -layout -table -raw -opw owner_pwd upw user_pwd one.pdf ../text/out.txt`

 ## pdftoppm

-Pdftoppm converts Portable Document Format (PDF) files to  color  image files  in Portable Pixmap (PPM) format, grayscale image files in Porta- ble Graymap (PGM) format, or monochrome image files in Portable  Bitmap (PBM) format.
+Pdftoppm converts Portable Document Format (PDF) files to  color  image files  in Portable Pixmap (PPM) format, grayscale image files in Porta-ble Graymap (PGM) format, or monochrome image files in Portable  Bitmap (PBM) format.
 Pdftoppm reads the PDF file, PDF-file, and writes one PPM file for each page, PPM-root-nnnnnn.ppm, where nnnnnn is the page  number.
-If  PPM- root  is '-', the image is sent to stdout (this is probably only useful when converting a single page).
+If  PPM-root  is '-', the image is sent to stdout (this is probably only useful when converting a single page).
+For command structure refer `pdftopng`.

 ## pdftops

 Pdftops converts Portable Document Format (PDF) files to PostScript  so they can be printed.
 Pdftops reads the PDF file, PDF-file, and writes a PostScript file, PS-file.
 If PS-file  is  not  specified,  pdftops  converts  file.pdf  to file.ps  (or  file.eps  with  the -eps option).
 If PS-file is '-', the PostScript is sent to stdout.